AustinAres2007/DeveloperJoe/README.md

 ## Release Notes 1.4.7 & 1.4.8

 - New command: /histories - List all histories (saved chats) the user has.
-- New command: /model customise - Customise a specified model
+- New command: /profile create - Customise a specified model
-- New command: /model destroy - Destroy a custom model made with /model customise
+- New command: /profile destroy - Destroy a custom model made with /model customise
 - New command: /model list - List all customised models

+- Moved command: /models -> /model models

 ## New Features